 Nove Mesto is very well connected with trams and metro.
 The Central Train Station, Praha hlavni nadrazi is nearby.
 This will allow you to access directly from metro line C and Airport Express (AE) buses.
 You can also easily explore Czech countryside, Kutná Hora, and Karlštejn Castle by train.

-Stay in Nove Mesto & Vyšehrad if you’re couples, first-timers; you want a central location, within walking distance to the attractions, well-connected with metro and tram, close to Central Railway Station;
+Stay in Nove Mesto if you’re couples, first-timers; you want a central location, within walking distance to the attractions, well-connected with metro and tram, close to Central Railway Station;

-Best Places to Stay in Prague in New Town:
+Best Places to Stay in Prague in New Town for first-timers:

-luxury ($$$): Michelangelo Grand Hotel This hotel is located in the heart of Prague, few steps from famous Wenceslas Square.
+luxury ($$$): Michelangelo Grand Hotel, 5-star hotel in the heart of Prague, few steps from Wenceslas Square and National Theatre.
 There are connecting rooms if you travel with big family.
-The hotel serve both Continental and Buffet breakfast.
-Private parking available if you travel with a car.
+Offering both Continental and Buffet breakfast, and private parking for those come with a car.

-mid-range ($$): Majestic Plaza Hotel Prague This 4-star hotel is is housed in 2 historical buildings with unique styles: Art Deco and Biedermeier.
+mid-range ($$): Majestic Plaza Hotel Prague, 4-star hotel is housed in 2 historical buildings with unique styles: Art Deco and Biedermeier.
 There are car parking in underground garage.

-budget ($): U Medvidku-Brewery Hotel This hotel has a micro-brewery with a pub serving Czech cuisine and home-made beer.
-It is located within easy walking distance from Národní třída Metro Station, Czech National Theater, Old Town Square, and Charles Bridge.
+budget ($): U Medvidku-Brewery Hotel, budget-friendly hotel that has a micro-brewery with a pub serving Czech cuisine and home-made beer.
+It is located within easy walking distance from Národní třída Metro Station and Czech National Theater.

 The beautiful district of Malá Strana, or Lesser Town or Little Quarter is located across the Charles Bridge from Old Town.
 It was founded on the slopes below Castle hill in 1257.
 There are many famous attraction within walking distance from Lesser Town.